mtabebe/Writing-Tips/Bugs-In-Writing.md

-This page contains a list of common points in writing that I need to refer to in [Bugs In Writing](https://www.pearson.com/us/higher-education/program/Dupre-BUGS-in-Writing-Revised-Edition-A-Guide-to-Debugging-Your-Prose-2nd-Edition/PGM246348.html)
+This page contains a list of common points in writing that I need to refer to in [Bugs In Writing](https://www.pearson.com/us/higher-education/program/Dupre-BUGS-in-Writing-Revised-Edition-A-Guide-to-Debugging-Your-Prose-2nd-Edition/PGM246348.html).
+Examples, rules, and other text here are copied directly from the book.

 ---